Long-range machine-learning potentials with environment-dependent charges enable predicting LO-TO splitting and dielectric constants: Methodology

 \subsubsection{Charge Redistribution}

-In the first model called Charge Redistribution~(QRd) and introduced in~\cite{korogod2025_mtp_coulomb_fixed}, atomic charges depend only on the chemical composition of a system (i.e., on the vector of atomic types $\bm z$ in a system) and sum up to the total charge of a system, which enables for total charge conservation:
+In the first model called Charge Redistribution~(QRd) and introduced in~\cite{korogod2025_mtp_coulomb_fixed}, atomic charges depend only on the chemical composition of a system (i.e., on the vector of atomic types $\bm z$ in a system) and sum up to the total charge of a system, which ensures conservation of the total charge, including non-zero:

 In this equation, $\bm b$ and $\bm s$ are the vectors of model parameters, $Q_{\rm total}$ is a total charge of a system defined in the beginning of the simulation.